 Additional Square Services

 In addition to Square Connect, the company offers services like invoicing, payroll, inventory management, and more.
-A Square for Retail package includes advanced reporting features and allows you to take advantage of services designed specifically for small businesses in retail businesses.
-Square offers this video to highlight other offerings you may be interested in:
+Anoptional Square for Retail package includes advanced reporting features.
+It also allows you to take advantage of services designed specifically for small businesses in retail businesses.

 Other Options for Taking Online Payments